Cookbook Rule #1 - Do Not Build Up Technical Debt

 - Server-Side Rendered (SSR)

-- Static Site
+- Static Sites

 The table below shows the comparison between the 3 ways.
-Personally, I would prefer to use either SPA or Static Site.

 The cookbook is continuously being updated and improved to remain relevant and useful.